happyharrycn/actionformer_release/README.md

 * The training config is recorded in *./pretrained/thumos_i3d_reproduce/config.txt*.
 * The training log is located at *./pretrained/thumos_i3d_reproduce/thumos_reproduce_log.txt* and also *./pretrained/thumos_i3d_reproduce/logs*.
 * The pre-trained model is *./pretrained/thumos_i3d_reproduce/epoch_049.pth.tar*.
+* If you are using the latest code, uncomment L47-48 and comment out L50 in *./configs/thumos_i3d.yaml* (to enable score fusion).
 * Evaluate the pre-trained model.
 ```shell
 python ./eval.py ./configs/thumos_i3d.yaml ./pretrained/thumos_i3d_reproduce/